 Singapore offers a number of pathways to citizenship through permanent residence, covering family, study, business innovation, investment, and employment.

 The criteria for investment migration is relatively high, particularly after substantial overhaul to the GIP which will take effect from 1 March 2020.
-The main applicant will be required to fulfill either one of the following:
+The main applicant will be required to fulfil either one of the following:

 This represents a substantial tightening of criteria from the previous 3-year experience and SGD50 million (roughly US$35.76 million as at 26 February 2020) annual turnover requirements, and a much higher threshold than most other popular jurisdictions.